-Ambassadors of the park, raising awareness of the history of the park and organising clean-up days and fundraising events.
-For more information on biodiversity and other news visit worthparkfriends.org
+Ambassadors of the park, raising awareness of the history of the gardens and organising clean up days and fundraising events.
+For more information on biodiversity and other news visit worthparkfriends.org or call 01293 882275.

 Worth Park Gardening Club

 Every Wednesday from 10am at Ridleys Court.
 No experience needed, all ages welcome and tools will be provided.